I have been collecting break-top and

 condition overall.
 It is a pre 1905 (black powder)

 manufacture as there is no manufacturer or caliber markings

 on it.
-No serial number either.
+The number under the grip is 353.
 The nickel finish is about 80%.
 The grips

 pitting which is not uncommon since the ammo of the day used